Health promotion: Health-promoting hospitals

-Workplace Setting
+Workplace setting

 The process of health promotion works in all settings and sectors where people live, work, play and love.
 A common setting is the workplace.
 The focus of health on the work site is that of prevention and the intervention that reduces the health risks of the employee.
-The U.S. Public Health Service recently issued a report titled "Physical Activity and Health: A Report of the Surgeon General" which provides a comprehensive review of the available scientific evidence about the relationship between physical activity and an individual's health status.
-The report shows that over 60% of Americans are not regularly active and that 25% are not active at all.
+In 1996, the U.S. Public Health Service issued a report titled "Physical Activity and Health: A Report of the Surgeon General" that provided a comprehensive review of the available scientific evidence about the relationship between physical activity and an individual's health status at that time.
+The report showed that over 60% of Americans were not regularly active and that 25% are not active at all.
 There is very strong evidence linking physical activity to numerous health improvements.
 Health promotion can be performed in various locations.
 Among the settings that have received special attention are the community, health care facilities, schools, and worksites.
 Worksite health promotion, also known by terms such as "workplace health promotion", has been defined as "the combined efforts of employers, employees and society to improve the health and well-being of people at work".
 WHO states that the workplace "has been established as one of the priority settings for health promotion into the 21st century" because it influences "physical, mental, economic and social well-being" and "offers an ideal setting and infrastructure to support the promotion of health of a large audience".

-Worksite health promotion programs (also called "workplace health promotion programs", "worksite wellness programs", or "workplace wellness programs") include exercise, nutrition, smoking cessation and stress management.
+Worksite health promotion programs (also called "workplace health promotion programs", "worksite wellness programs", or "workplace wellness programs") include adequate sleep, cooking classes, exercise, nutrition, physical activity, smoking cessation, stress management, and, weight loss.

 According to the Centers for Disease Control and Prevention (CDC), "Regular physical activity is one of the most effective disease prevention behaviors."
 Physical activity programs reduce feelings of anxiety and depression, reduce obesity (especially when combined with an improved diet), reduce risk of chronic diseases including cardiovascular disease, high blood pressure, and type 2 diabetes; and finally improve stamina, strength, and energy.

 Reviews and meta-analyses published between 2005 and 2008 that examined the scientific literature on worksite health promotion programs include the following: